- Open Source

 Light and dark themes to support various working conditions and preferences.

-Audio Recording Audio Track Split Custom overlays Customizable Extensible by Plugins/Extensions FPS counter Game Streaming Gaming-focused Hitbox support Live Broadcasting Live Camera Streaming Live recording Low CPU usage Lua scripting Multicast RTP streaming Media Streaming Night mode/Dark Theme Record desktop activity Restream.io integration Screen recording Share your screen Screenshot Tools Stream Capture Twitch integration Capture Video Video Casting Video streaming Youtube Gaming Integration Youtube integration Add a feature
+Ability to select a source Audio Recording Audio Track Split Custom overlays Customizable Extensible by Plugins/Extensions FPS counter Game Streaming Gaming-focused Hitbox support Live Broadcasting Live Camera Streaming Live recording Livestreaming Low CPU usage Lua scripting Multicast RTP streaming Media Streaming Night mode/Dark Theme Record desktop activity Restream.io integration Screen recording Share your screen Screenshot Tools Stream Capture Twitch integration Capture Video Video Casting Video streaming Youtube Gaming Integration Youtube integration Add a feature

 Make this page better by adding screenshots to OBS Studio.